 All personal web pages reside under a user's home directory underneath the directory public_html.
 The directory public_html and the path to it must be world executable (see 'man chmod', but generally 'chmod o=rX' on any files and directories should do the trick).
 The default file for a directory should be named index.html or index.php.
 All files you wish to serve must be world readable.
 Any removal of world executable access from directories (including your home directory itself) or world readable access from files will cause web serving to stop working for some or all of your files.

 Please keep in mind that while a certain amount of non-academic content is acceptable, files on the university's servers reflect on the university and anything in violation of OSU policy or state or federal law, or of questionable taste, is likely to be taken down.

 http://cs.okstate.edu/~userid (note the tilde), substituting your account's userid.

 cgi-bin programs represent a known security risk, so the department doesn't allow them.
-We do support PHP and are willing to discuss other web scripting languages.
-ASP, however, isn't available on Apache running on a Linux server, so we can't support it.
-(We're aware of Mono but have no plans at this time to support it on our web server.)
+We do support PHP (currently 5.6) and are willing to discuss other web scripting languages within reason and capability.
+Our web server is Apache 2.4.

 You can either use the webmail link at the bottom of this page (and many others), or you can use an email client that supports either POP or IMAP (for two examples, Thunderbird or Outlook.)
 Here's the details you'll need: